Wilfred2002/monadmcp-server/README.md

 [![MCP](https://img.shields.io/badge/MCP-Protocol-green?style=for-the-badge)](https://modelcontextprotocol.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-> **Created by Wilfred Naraga** - This is my first project built to interact with the Monad testnet, combining the power of AI assistants with blockchain technology through the Model Context Protocol.

 This is my first Web3 Project, built mainly for the Monad Testnet.
 I've built a Model Context Protocol (MCP) server that enables AI to interact with the Monad testnet and Ethereum blockchain.
 This server currently provides a simple suite of tools for blockchain operations and developer utilities.
 More tools are currently in development.

 ## 📋 Table of Contents